juju/charmstore/docs/API.md

 is chosen to resolve the ids.
 The default channel is "stable".

-For example, if wordpress-3 has just been published to the stable channel, and wordpress-4 has been published to the development then a GET of wordpress/meta/id-revision?channel=development will return {"Revision": 4} and a GET of wordpress/wordpress/meta/id-revision will return {"Revision": 3} because the default channel is "stable".
+For example, if wordpress-3 has just been published to the stable channel, and wordpress-4 has been published to the edge one, then a GET of wordpress/meta/id-revision?channel=edge will return {"Revision": 4} and a GET of wordpress/wordpress/meta/id-revision will return {"Revision": 3} because the default channel is "stable".